 She did the same with my phone, marking her number in it.
 It was my first time getting a phone number from someone my age, and I hadn't expected it to be from a girl.

 "Is the train going slower than usual?"
-I asked, attempting to change the subject.
+I asked, suddenly desperate to change the subject before my face caught fire.